 Montgomery on the American war in Vietnam, 'New York Times', 1968

-Montgomery was arrogant, unlikeable but ultimately successful.
-He famously lacked diplomacy skills and tact when dealing with others, but this directness made him a great military leader.
+Montgomery was arrogant, unlikeable, but ultimately successful.
+He famously lacked diplomacy and tact when dealing with others.
+But this directness made him a great military leader.

-One example of his difficult personality is when US Major General Bedell Smith bet Monty that British forces would not capture Sfax by 15 April 1943.
-Montgomery won the wager when Sfax fell on 10 April, and demanded an American bomber to use as his personal transport.
+An example of his difficult personality was when US Major General Bedell Smith made a wager that British forces would not capture the Tunisian city of Sfax by 15 April 1943.
+Sfax fell on 10 April and Montgomery won the bet.
+As his prize, he demanded an American bomber to use as his personal transport.
+Smith, who had only entered into the wager in jest, was ultimately compelled to pander to Monty’s 'crass stupidity' at the bidding of General Eisenhower.

 'In defeat, unbeatable; in victory, unbearable.'